May 15, 2026, 07:33

 Four percent for wildlife

-Anyone who wants to understand the balance of power between humans and nature does not need to count.
+Anyone who wants to understand the balance of power between humans and nature need not count.
 Weighing is enough.
-A study by Bar-On, Phillips, and Milo, published in the Proceedings of the National Academy of Sciences in 2018 and updated by Greenspoon and colleagues in 2023, paints a clear picture.
-Across the entire Earth, wild mammals still account for around four percent of global mammalian biomass.
-The rest is shared by humans, at around 36 percent, and their livestock, at around 60 percent.
+A study by Bar-On, Phillips, and Milo published in the Proceedings of the National Academy of Sciences in 2018, updated by Greenspoon and colleagues in 2023, paints a clear picture.
+Across the entire Earth, wild mammals still account for only about four percent of global mammal biomass.
+The rest is divided between humans, at around 36 percent, and their livestock, at around 60 percent.

 In absolute figures: livestock worldwide amount to about 630 million tons, humans to around 390 million tons, and all wild land mammals combined to about 22 million tons.
-Since 1850, total global mammalian biomass has quadrupled.
+Since 1850, global mammal biomass has quadrupled overall.
 Not because of more wildlife, but because of more livestock and more humans.

-Switzerland is not an exception to this trend but an intensified version of it.
-In the tightest of spaces, population, construction activity, and livestock numbers are growing, while wildlife habitats shrink, become fragmented, and are pushed into suboptimal high-altitude areas.
+Switzerland is not an exception to this trend, but a more pronounced version of it.
+In a very confined space, population, construction activity, and livestock numbers are growing, while wildlife habitats are shrinking, becoming fragmented, and being pushed into suboptimal elevations.
 A ratio of 96 to 4 is not a healthy ecological balance.
 It is a diagnosis.

 What a cap at ten million would mean

 The Sustainability Initiative demands that the permanent resident population not exceed ten million people by 2050.
-If necessary, through measures in the asylum area, in family reunification, or by terminating the Agreement on the Free Movement of Persons with the EU.
+If necessary, with measures in the area of asylum, family reunification, or by terminating the free movement of persons agreement with the EU.
 From a purely ecological perspective, the argument is arithmetical: fewer people, less pressure on land, water, and habitat.
 Every square meter not built upon remains available as habitat, as a water reservoir, as a filter.

-Center Party Council of States member Heidi Z'graggen justified her announced Yes to the initiative in April 2026 in the NZZ with the observation that it is "truly insane how cramped and dense everything has become."
-Wildlife share this perception without words, but with daily changes in behavior.
+Centre Party Council of States member Heidi Z’graggen justified her announced "yes" to the initiative in the NZZ in April 2026 with the observation that it is «really insane how cramped and dense everything has become».
+Wildlife share this perception without words, but through daily behavioral changes.

-What the Federal Council and Parliament put forward in opposition
+What the Federal Council and Parliament argue in response

 The Federal Council and the parliamentary majority reject the initiative.
-They warn of economic damage, of jeopardizing the bilateral path with the EU, and of the humanitarian tradition of Switzerland.
-They point to targeted measures against the consequences of population growth in spatial planning, transport, and soil strategy.
-The first SRG survey of May 2026 shows a tie: 47 percent would vote yes.
+They warn of economic damage, of jeopardizing the bilateral path with the EU, and of harming Switzerland's humanitarian tradition.
+They point to targeted measures against the consequences of population growth in spatial planning, transport, and land strategy.
+The first SRG survey of May 2026 shows a stalemate: 47 percent would vote yes.

-From the perspective of wild animals, voting behavior is clear: they would raise their hand if they could.
+From the perspective of wild animals, the voting behavior is clear: they would raise their hand if they could.
 The question is not whether they can.
-The question is whether voters will carry their interests with them onto the ballot.
+The question is whether voters will include their interests on the ballot.

 More on habitat, self-regulation, and the role of humans in wildlife management in the dossier Self-regulation of wildlife populations.